stencila/libtemplate/README.md

 # library-template

 This repository is a template for creating [Stencila][stencila-site]-compatible libraries.
-We recommend using this template to anyone who would like to make their functions for data manipulation available in Stencila.
+We recommend using this template to anyone who would like to create a library for making their functions for available in Stencila.
 You can think of this template as a part of Stencila API.

 1. Please *do not fork this repository directly on GitHub.*
     Instead, please use GitHub's importer following [the instructions below](#creating-your-repository).

-2. Please *do your work in your repository's `master` branch*, the documentation for your library will be automatically published as a website by GitHub from the `doc` folder.
+2. Please *do your work in your repository's `master` branch*, the documentation for your library will be automatically published as a website by GitHub from the `docs` folder.

 3. Once you are done, please also [let us know][contact] and send us the link to your library repository so that we can register it with Stencila and make it available to researchers worldwide!

-## Creating Your Repository
+## Creating your repository

 1. Log in to GitHub.
     (If you do not have an account, you can quickly create one for free.)